getndazn/kopytko-framework/docs/http.md

 ```

 `AbortController` contains also `isAborted` method which will return a boolean indicating if abort was called on it.

-This abort logic works exactly like in JavaScript.
-The request still exists but it is ignored by the app.
+The catch/rejected handler of the promise will be invoked when request is aborted.

 ## Intercepting